womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 - Implement a modular architecture
 - Include a circuit-breaker in your solution

-As developers we can implement only 20% of these eco-design practices - the remaining 80% concerns the before and after of writing code.
+As developers we can implement only 20% of the eco-design practices discussed in the book - the remaining 80% concerns the before and after of writing code.
 This calls for a holistic approach to eco-design.

 #### Some tips & tools